Open Now

 Improper pipe support

 Without sturdy hangers securing pipes in place, constant vibration can cause joints to weaken over decades.
-Check hangers are intact and pipes aren’t excessively swaying, which leads to strain and splitting.
+Check that the hangers are intact and that the pipes aren’t excessively swaying, which leads to strain and splitting.

 Ventilation Problems